-Downtown Church is finding an unlikely home in the existing Central Energy Facility on the Bull Street Campus.
-The mechanical building that once served the entire campus has been transformed to include a large open worship space, staff offices, classrooms, meetings rooms, and a full catering kitchen.
+Downtown Church has found an unlikely home in the existing Central Energy Facility on the Bull Street Campus.
+The mechanical building that once served the entire campus has been transformed to include a large open worship space, staff offices, classrooms, meeting rooms, and a full catering kitchen.
 The building maintains the “unfinished” industrial feel, while also doubling as a rental venue.
 Three large overhead doors extend the usable area into a large courtyard, including pavers, steel planters and a low lattice brick enclosure outlining the location of the demolished exterior mechanical yard.
 The site is further utilized by providing an indoor/outdoor stage looking over a large lawn giving the building additional flexibility.
 The industrial brick box was flooded with daylight by the introduction of the large glass overhead doors in the existing louver openings and a glass corner entrance.
 The three existing mechanical stacks and their structures remain as a hint of what was, and a defining characteristic of the new Downtown Church, Central Energy Facility.

 Photography by Brian Dressler.